jrpool/learning-os-software/best-practices/conventions.md

 With that in mind, file structure may vary a bit from project to project.
 Here is what someone can expect (for the most part):

-    .github
-      CONTRIBUTING.md   # how to edit / contribute to the codebase PULL_REQUEST_TEMPLATE.md    # how to format pull request changes proposed src
+    CONTRIBUTING.md   # how to edit / contribute to the codebase LICENSE           # license text (e.g., "ISC" for open-source or "UNLICENSED" for proprietary) README.md         # purpose, orientation, installation, getting started src
       client/         # (for client and universal apps) code that only runs client-side common/         # (for universal apps) code that may run client- or server-side config/         # configuration files or code
       data/           # database migrations and configuration
-      dist/               # (for client and universal apps) in .gitignore, for bundled assets public/             # (for server and universal apps) publicly-accessible static assets server/             # (for server and universal apps) code that only runs server-side LICENSE             # license text (e.g., "ISC" for open-source or "UNLICENSED" for proprietary) README.md           # purpose, orientation, installation, getting started
+      dist/           # (for client and universal apps) in .gitignore, for bundled assets public/         # (for server and universal apps) publicly-accessible static assets server/         # (for server and universal apps) code that only runs server-side actions/      # core business logic; 1 function exported per module (file) graphql/      # GraphQL API definition
+          mutations/  # GraphQL mutation fields
+          queries/    # GraphQL query fields
+          schemas/    # GraphQL custom schemas
+        services/     # internal services (interfaces to external services) workers/      # background task processors
+      test/           # test utilities